top of page

 1. Grants

-Federal Grants: The U.S. government offers grants to support small businesses, particularly those engaged in research, technology, and innovation.
-Programs like the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) provide funding to eligible businesses.
+• Federal Grants: The U.S. government does not offer startup or expansion grants for general business use.
+However, programs like the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) provide competitive funding for small firms engaged in R&D and technology innovation.

-State and Local Grants: Many states and municipalities offer grants to promote economic development.
-These grants often target specific industries or underserved communities.
-Research your state's economic development agency for available opportunities.
+• State and Local Grants: Many states provide grants or incentives to support targeted industries, job creation, or underserved communities.
+Check your state’s economic development agency for details.

 2. Loans

-• 7(a) Loan Program: Provides up to $5 million for working capital, equipment purchase, and debt refinancing.
+• SBA 7(a) Loan Program: Up to $5 million for working capital, equipment, or refinancing.
+Flexible and widely used.

 3. Investment Opportunities

-Angel Investors: High-net-worth individuals who provide capital to startups in exchange for equity or convertible debt.
-Angel investors often offer mentorship and industry connections alongside funding.
+• Angel Investors: Provide capital and mentorship in exchange for equity or convertible debt.

-Government Investment Programs: The State Small Business Credit Initiative (SSBCI) has supported $3.1 billion in new financing for small businesses, helping create or retain over 46,200 jobs.
+• Government Investment Programs: The State Small Business Credit Initiative (SSBCI) has facilitated over $3.1 billion in financing and supported more than 46,000 jobs nationwide (U.S. Treasury, 2024).

 Challenges in Accessing Funding

-While numerous funding options exist, small businesses often face challenges:
+Despite diverse funding options, small businesses face recurring challenges:

 Key Tips for Securing Funding